Skip to main content

 • for maintained schools, the parent or guardian’s and child’s right to formally complain about the exclusion to a discipline committee

-• information about who to contact in order to make a formal complaint
+• information about who to contact to make a formal complaint

 • the right to see and have a copy of the child’s educational record upon written request to the school